josh-perry/love-cookbook/content/guides/intermediate/shaders.md

 ## Fullscreen triangle

-This shader uses an entry point which is introduced in 12.0, it allows us to completely skip löves default inputs and outputs
+This shader uses an entry point which is introduced in 12.0, it allows us to completely skip LÖVEs default inputs and outputs

 `fullscreenTriangle.vs`
 ```glsl